PastorekMatej/Analytics-Service/README.md

 ### Recent Commits

+- `[commit-hash]` **feat:** update landing page UI with ProfElite branding and improved navigation - Updated landing page branding from Maister to ProfElite, added "For Students" section, created "How It Works" section, removed Pricing and About menus, cleaned up feature descriptions (removed Real-Time, Pronunciation, Curriculum planning references), and updated all Featured Product section buttons to link to registration page
 - `781ea31` **fix:** extract all individual evaluation points from analysis results for progress chart - Fixed progress chart to display all 18 individual evaluation points from the "évaluations numériques par texte" section instead of showing only one point per analysis.
 Added extractIndividualEvaluations function to parse individual evaluations with dates, scores, levels, and improvement descriptions.
 - `6f7bc1c` **feat:** harmonize analysis dashboard design with color themes and symmetry - Introduced color themes (green, blue, pink, orange, purple, teal, indigo) for each analysis section, improving visual hierarchy and symmetry
 - `7c2060e` **fix:** relax regex for detecting error blocks to handle bullet points - Fixed issue where error cards were not rendering correctly because the parser didn't account for bullet points or indentation in the raw text